JAIPUR TOURISM GUIDE

 The Old City (Known as the Pink City) is a great place to wander around.
-The whole city was painted in Pink colour by Maharaja Man Singh II when Prince of Wales, later Edward VII, visited Jaipur in 1876 AD.
+The whole city was painted in Pink color by Maharaja Man Singh II when Prince of Wales, later Edward VII, visited Jaipur in 1876 AD.
 Today, every home within the city is obliged by law to maintain its facade.
 It is a very well planned city laid out in a grid pattern and was designed by a young Bengali engineer and scholar by the name “Vidyadhar Bhattacharya”.

-Jaipur was and remains the only city in the world, symbolising the nine divisions of the universe, through nine rectangular sectors sub-dividing it.
+Jaipur was and remains the only city in the world, symbolizing the nine divisions of the universe, through nine rectangular sectors sub-dividing it.
 Jaipur is a royal city & this is its most noticeable aspect, small buildings & festivals testify it.

 Jaipur & its surroundings are rather like an endless museum.
 The city also offers an endless variety of crafts.
-Jewellers here still fashion the beautiful enamel-on-gold pendants, studded on the reverse with precious stones or pearls & turquoise that one sees in miniature paintings.
+Jewelers here still fashion the beautiful enamel-on-gold pendants, studded on the reverse with precious stones or pearls & turquoise that one sees in miniature paintings.
 Jaipur’s lacquer bangles are famous all over the world.
 This is a city to be visited.

 The magnificent fort with its huge ramparts & watchtowers, overlooking the Delhi-Jaipur Highway.
 It is believed to have been the capital of the “Minas”, the original inhabitants of Rajasthan. more…